Source of Stem Cells

 - Quick turnaround time (1-2 weeks) to acquire the stem cells

-Major disadvantage is the number of HSCs is low in a typical umbilical cord blood sample.
-This increases the risk of graft failure and limits use in larger patients (such as adults).
+A disadvantage is that the number of HSCs is low in a typical umbilical cord blood sample.
+This increases the risk of graft failure and can limit use in larger patients (such as adults).

 Efforts to increase the number of HSCs by combining two cords (“double cord transplants”) is becoming more accepted in adult and pediatric oncology.